ChalmersPhua00/Arachnida/README.md

 ___________________________________________________________________________________________________________________________________________________________

 Button Movement Control V2
-- You may encounter voltage problem using Button Movement Control, Button Movement Control V2 uses map() to control the speed of the servos, therefore, gives the hexapod a smoother motion.
+- You may encounter voltage problem using Button Movement Control, Button Movement Control V2 uses map() to control the speed of the servos, therefore, it gives the hexapod a smoother motion.

 ___________________________________________________________________________________________________________________________________________________________